Invoice processing: Typical process or manual invoice processing

-Automatic process
+Automatic invoice processing

 Technology has long enabled the automation of invoice processing from arrival to post.
 This means that at arrival of the invoice, the same accounts payable clerk will only need to scan the invoice into an automation software.
 The automation software then converts the invoice's scanned image into a text-researchable document.
 The different fields on an invoice can also be defined into the software so that it remembers which fields it should capture and register into the ERP systems, for instance, the purchase amount, the quantity, the supplier name, the supplier code, and so on.
 The benefits of an automatic processing workflow may include reduced human error, on-demand reports, and data resilience.
 Most automation software today integrates into common organizational ERP systems such as SAP, Microsoft, and Oracle.
+Examples of such automation platforms include AI-based solutions like InvoiceAction, which help streamline invoice capture, validation, and ERP integration for accountants and controllers.

 In an automatic process, once the data is extracted or captured from the invoice the data is sent into the system for automatic matching against the purchase order.
 This matching process can compare just the invoice data with that shown on the purchase order or be expanded to include a deeper level that looks at the receiving documents.
 Workflow steps can be configured such that the responsible person will then receive an email alert so that he or she can approve the invoice.
 If there are other people involved in the approval workflow, email alerts to them will also be automatically generated.
 The typical workflow is a four-step process beginning with 1.
 Import of the images through scanning or email, 2.
 Identification of the vendor and business unit associated with the invoice, 3.
 Data extraction, and 4.
 Export of the extracted data and images.